Wondering what to expect after a thoracic spinal cord injury?

-T6, T7, T8, T9, T10, T11, T12 Spinal Cord Injury
+T6, T7, T8, T9, T10, T11, and T12 Spinal Cord Injures

+Rehabilitation therapies play an essential role in the spinal cord injury recovery process.
 The most common rehabilitation therapies for spinal cord injury patients are physical therapy, occupational therapy, and psychotherapy.

 For example, setting up ramps or support bars throughout the house can make it much easier to be independent, especially in a wheelchair.